Lectures and Information Sessions

 Independent School Established for Kids with Learning Differences

 Eaton Arrowsmith School (EAS) was established by Howard Eaton in 2005 in Vancouver as a co-educational, non-denominational, independent day school for elementary and secondary school students with learning differences.
 EAS has a maximum enrollment of 75 full time students and is a Group 3 Independent School monitored by the BC Office of the Inspector of Independent Schools and is a member of the Federation of Independent Schools Associations (FISA).
-In 2009, EAS opened an independent school in Victoria to help Vancouver Island kids with learning disabilities and, in September 2012, South Surrey/White Rock location opened.Share on Facebook
+In 2009, EAS opened a school in Victoria to help Vancouver Island kids with learning disabilities and, in September 2012, South Surrey/White Rock location opened.Share on Facebook